 The Mechanical Engineering Department offers optional specializations in Automotive Engineering, Manufacturing, and Energy to students interested in broadening their knowledge in a specific area of mechanical engineering and wishing an area of specialization in their degree.
 Specializations are available to, but not required of, any student enrolled in the Bachelor of Science degree in Mechanical Engineering.
 The sequences of courses listed below for each specialization are taken to satisfy the professional electives requirement.
 Note that completing the Bachelor of Science degree in Mechanical Engineering with a specialization may require more than 128 credits.
-The specialization will be noted on the student's transcript.

-1. Automotive Engineering Specialization

-The Automotive Engineering Specialization includes courses related to powertrain, vehicle dynamics, as well as systems integration as they relate to vehicle design.
+Students may earn only one specialization and the specialization must be completed as part of their degree.
+The specialization will be noted on the students' transcript and diploma.
+1. Automotive Engineering Specialization The Automotive Engineering Specialization includes courses related to powertrain, vehicle dynamics, as well as systems integration as they relate to vehicle design.
 To earn a Bachelor of Science degree in Mechanical Engineering with a specialization in Automotive Engineering, students must complete the following sequence of courses to satisfy their professional electives requirement.
 Please note that completing this specialization may require more than 128 credits.
 Required fundamental subjects:

-• ME 4220 - Vehicle Dynamics (4)
+ME 4220 - Vehicle Dynamics (4)

-- ME 4350 Mechanical Computer-Aided Engineering (4) - ME 4500 Energy Systems Analysis and Design (4) - ME 4540 Internal Combustion Engines I (4)
+ME 4350 - Mechanical Computer-Aided Engineering (4)

+ME 4500 - Energy Systems Analysis and Design (4)

+ME 4540 - Internal Combustion Engines I (4)

 Select at least 4 credits from the following:

-- ME 4260 Acoustics and Noise Control (4)
+ME 4260 - Acoustics and Noise Control (4)

-- ME 4510 Fluid Transport (4)
+ME 4510 - Fluid Transport (4)

-- ME 4630 Lubrication, Friction, and Wear (4)
+ME 4630 - Lubrication, Friction, and Wear (4)

-- ECE 4110 Automotive Electronics (4)
+ECE 4110 - Automotive Electronics (4)

-- ECE 4520 Automotive Mechatronics I (4)
+ECE 4520 - Automotive Mechatronics I (4)

-- ME 4900 Special Topics (2 TO 4) /5900 with prior approval (2-4)
+ME 4900 - Special Topics (2 TO 4) /5900 with prior approval (2-4)

-- ME 5560 Combustion processes (4)
+ME 5560 - Combustion processes (4)

 2. Manufacturing Specialization

 The Manufacturing Specialization includes courses related to manufacturing processes for metals and plastics as well as manufacturing systems.
 To earn a Bachelor of Science degree in Mechanical Engineering with a specialization in Manufacturing, students must complete the following sequence of courses to satisfy their professional electives requirement.
 Please note that completing this specialization may require more than 128 credits.

 Required fundamental subjects: